 Sure, the life-disintegrating disease was first identified in 1901.
 And yes, detection and diagnosis may very well change the way we track those numbers.
 Still it’s clear there’s an massive increase in the incidence of Alzheimer’s.
 It’s seen most often in the developed world, while in rural areas of India and China the risk is very slight.
 This devastating disease robs of us of our loved ones.
 It deprives our culture of the elder wisdom we so desperately need.
 I know of several people who developed it in their late 50’s and early 60’s.
 I know people suffering with it now.
 It’s not the new normal.

 Recently, some amazing studies have emerged.
 They aren’t particularly useful to the pharmaceutical industry, where research is geared to big profits in prescription drugs.
 They aren’t easily applied by the medical establishment which leans toward medications, treatment, and surgeries.
 Instead they have much more to do with what we eat and the way we live.
-The clues lead not only to breakthroughs in understanding Alzheimer’s disease but also the rise in autism.
+The clues lead to breakthroughs in understanding Alzheimer’s disease.
 Please read the linked information, as I’m only giving a brief overview.

 We’ve been advised by experts for decades that dietary cholesterol causes heart disease (it doesn’t, no matter how exhaustively you look at the research).
 We’ve been prescribed a lifetime of statins when our cholesterol levels are deemed “too high” even though cholesterol is essential for brain function.
 We’ve been told to eat low fat diets, particularly to avoid foods that we humans have been eating for eons.
 We’re even told our friend the sun, which fuels all life on this planet, is an enemy best defeated with sunscreen.

-Yet we are substantially fatter, developing autoimmune disorders at epidemic rates, with a terrifiying surge in autism and Alzheimer’s disease.
+Yet we are substantially fatter, developing autoimmune disorders at epidemic rates, with a terrifying surge in Alzheimer’s disease.
 A report in the New England Journal of Medicine forecasts a decline in life expectancy in the US.
 Clearly we’re on the wrong path.

 Blood sugar surges, infection, and inflammation are a few of the many interrelated ways that our brains suffer from an unnatural diet.
 I urge you to read the technical but entirely worthwhile article by MIT researcher Stephanie Seneff, titled “APOE-4.”
 To me it reads like a detective work starting with how our brains function, then following clues the brain gives us.
 She explains how cholesterol contributes to healthy brain function, which is why she urges daily intake of natural fats along with high levels of protein.
 She also points to the importance of maintaining normal vitamin D and calcium levels while avoiding the rush of elevated blood sugar that comes from eating much of today’s processed foods.
 Following her recommendations helps to steer the body away from inflammation and infection which can seriously impair brain health.
 She also has nothing nice to say about statin drugs.